sailfish009/goodvibes/docs/goodvibes.readthedocs.io/downloads.rst

 .. highlight:: none

 The easiest way to install Goodvibes is to use the package manager of your distribution.

-If your distrib doesn't provide a package, or if you want to install a more recent version, you can try the following packages, or you can build Goodvibes from source.
+If your distrib doesn't provide a package, or if you want to install a more recent version, have a look below.